 How to Test a 12 Volt Solar Panel

-Why testing 12-volt solar panel?
+Why testing a 12-volt solar panel?
 Why not any other voltage Solar panel?
 The answer is we use 12 volts Solar Panels the most.
 The testing method is the same.
 What you have to do is to ensure to place positive to positive and negative to negative when you connect your multimeter to the connection on the back of your Solar Panel.

 Set the multimeter to above 200 VCD.
 You might ask why 200VCD?
 Because setting 200VCD ensures your reading accurate as possible (If your meter shows an overload, it means you have set low and you have to increase it).

 Remember! – As long as your multimeter is working fine, you will get accurate results while testing your solar panels.
 There are a variety of multimeters ranging from low to high price based on price.
 The more multimeter is expensive, the more it will be qualitative.

 How to Test a Solar Panel Charge Controller

 Let us first know what exactly a solar panel charge controller is;

 A solar panel charge controller controls/manages the power into the battery from the Solar array.
 In simple words, it regulates the energy flow from the Solar array and lets it go directly to the Batteries.
 It makes sure batteries don’t get overcharged and filled power in batteries does not go back.

 Accurate testing of solar panels requires an accurate charge controller.
 Because this is significant in the case of Solar Plus Storage.
 The testing charge controller can be done in a few steps;

 First of all, set the meter for measuring DC Amps and make sure you put leads in the port to measure DC Amps.